Last updated: November 2022

 - Price Check: before you buy something, quickly check whether there’s another store that’s selling it for cheaper.
 The app has a barcode scanner so you can search for stuff really easily when you’re in the shop.

-- Luno: the easiest place to buy and sell Bitcoin and Ether in South Africa, if you’re into that.
+- Luno: the easiest place to buy and sell cryptocurrencies in South Africa, if you’re into that.

 - Shyft: an app that lets you buy, store and send foreign currency more simply.